grunitech/final-project/prd.md

 ## Requirements

+Till another decision - Typescript and javascript are allowed.

     We use user stories to describe our application requirements.
 Each user story contains a list of tasks required to complete it.
     There are several ways to write user stories.
 I chose a template that describes the product from the point of view of a user who tries to use the application.